Skip to main content

 When writing about a hypothetical person or if you are unsure of the person’s pronouns, use they or them, or the student, instead of he/she.
 When they is used in the singular, it takes a plural verb.
 Example:

 • When asked what their favorite food is, Taylor said they enjoy pizza with anchovies.
-(Singular, gender-fluid pronoun “they” with plural verb “enjoy” rather than “she enjoys” or “they enjoys.”)
+(Use singular, gender-fluid pronoun they with plural verb “enjoy” rather than “they enjoys.”)

 Use descriptors of gender identity or sexual orientation as modifiers, not as nouns.
 For example, say trans studentcisgender professor, or lesbian woman.

-Use spouse or partner instead of husband and wife; use parent instead of mother and father.
-Use your student instead of your daughter or your son.
+When specific info is not available and general language is needed, use spouse or partner instead of "husband" and "wife;" use parent instead of "mother" and "father."
+Use your student instead of "your daughter" or "your son."

-Use nonbinary as an umbrella term for individuals who do not identify as female or male.
+If no specific information, use nonbinary as a general term for individuals who do not identify as female or male.

-LGBT, LGBTQ, LGBTQ+ are acceptable in all references for lesbian, gay, bisexual and transgender, or lesbian, gay, bisexual, transgender and questioning and/or queer.
-In quotations and the formal names of organizations and events, other forms such as LGBTQIA are also acceptable with the other letters in the acronym explained.
-I generally stands for intersex, and A can stand for allies (a person who is not LGBT but who actively supports the LGBT community), asexual (a person who does not experience sexual attraction) or both.
+LGBTQ, LGBTQ+ are acceptable in all references for lesbian, gay, bisexual, transgender, and questioning and/or queer.
+Other forms, such as LGBTQIA, are also acceptable with the other letters in the initialism explained.
+I generally stands for intersex; A can stand for asexual (a person who does not experience sexual attraction).

 Note that sex, gender, and sexual orientation are not synonymous.

-1. “sex assigned at birth” or “assigned male at birth”/“assigned female at birth” (not “born male/female,” “biologically male/female,” or “genetically male/female”)
+• assigned male at birth/assigned female at birth ... not “born male/female,” “biologically male/female,” or “genetically male/female"

-2. “chosen name,” “personal pronouns,” or “the name and pronouns someone uses for themselves” (not “preferred name” or “preferred pronouns”)
+• chosen name, personal pronoun, or the name and pronouns someone uses for themselves ... not “preferred name” or “preferred pronouns”

-Use lesbian, gay, and bisexual people (or "LGB people"), rather than "sexual minorities."
+Use lesbian, gay, and bisexual people rather than "sexual minorities."

 Use gay man rather than "homosexual man."